Our story

 We are guided by nine investment principles:

-5. Value for money: We use efficient processes and focus on cost-effective content with a reasonable shelf-life that attracts audiences of an appropriate size.
+5. Value for money: We will use efficient processes and focus on cost-effective content with a reasonable shelf-life that attracts audiences of an appropriate size.

-6. No duplication: We invest in content and entities that add diversity to content already available and which the market alone cannot support.
+6. No duplication: We will invest in content and entities that add diversity to content already available and which the market alone cannot support.

 Funding decisions for projects seeking $1m or under are made by a Staff Investment Committee.
 Projects seeking over $1m are determined by the Board.